“3. Leadership in the Church of Jesus Christ,” Handbook 2: Administering the Church (2019)

 Youth: Help prepare each young man to receive the Melchizedek Priesthood, to receive the ordinances of the temple, and to be worthy to serve a full-time mission.
 Help prepare each young woman to be worthy to make and keep sacred covenants and receive the ordinances of the temple.
 Strengthen youth through participation in meaningful activities.

-All Members: Help priesthood and auxiliary leaders, ward councils, ward and full-time missionaries, and members work cooperatively in a balanced effort to rescue individuals, strengthen families and Church units, increase priesthood activity, and gather Israel through conversion, retention, and activation.
+All Members: Help leaders, ward councils, ward and full-time missionaries, and members work cooperatively in a balanced effort to strengthen individuals, strengthen families and Church units, and gather Israel through conversion, retention, and activation.
 Teach members to provide for themselves and their families and to assist the poor and needy in the Lord’s way.